Help us improve your experience.

 Infrastructure Alerts

-Infrastructure alerts are for events that potentially affect a large number of clients.
+Infrastructure alerts are for events that involve servers and protocols that can potentially affect a large number of clients.
 For example, an unreachable Domain Name System (DNS) or a bad power supply on a switch can affect a large number of clients and a large amount of traffic.

 Table 1: Infrastructure Alerts by Severity